JustRedTTG/PGE/docs/source/getting-started.rst

   fill.full(color, update=True, layer=0)

-Here we have two options we can either manually set the color or use "``pe.color``".
+Here we have two options we can either manually set the color or use "``pygameextra.colors``".

 .. code-block:: python